ShenDezhou/Chinese-PreTrained-XLNet/readme_en.md

 See more published resources：https://github.com/

 ## NEWS
-**2021/2/4 All models support python, tensorflow1 and tensorflow2.
+**2021/2/4 All models support pytorch, tensorflow1 and tensorflow2.
 Please call or download them through the transformers library. https://huggingface.co/**

 <details>